fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 2. Add the chart and the theme as dependencies to the core.

 3. Store the chart configurations in a JSON object.

-In this JSON object:
+4. To export multiple charts as PDF, set the `batchExport` to PDF.

+5. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
+In the `div`:
-    * The chart type has been set to `column2d` for the first chart and `stackedcolumn2d` for the second chart.
+    * Set the chart type as `column2d` for the first chart and `stackedcolumn2d` for the second chart.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-4. To export multiple charts as PDF, set the `batchExport` to PDF.

-5. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.

 ## Modes of Export